-- 1. Select the fireplace positioned in front of the cricket and click the Delete 🗵 button. - Go Up One Floor and select Tools> Reference Floors> Reference Floor Display
+- 1. Select the fireplace positioned in front of the cricket and click the Delete 🗵 button. - 3.

-■ - 3.
 Select Build> Wall> Exterior Wall and draw a wall inside the area of the roof cricket on the floor below, parallel to its front.

-- If you draw the wall in the wrong direction and its siding layer faces the interior, select it and click the Reverse Layers it edit button. - 4.
+- If you draw the wall in the wrong direction and its siding layer faces the interior, select it and click the Reverse Layers dit button. - 4.
 Click on the wall to select it and click the Open Object edit button.
-On the Roof panel of the Wall Specification dialog, check the box beside Roof Cuts Wall at Bottom and click OK.
-See "Roof Panel" on page 230. - 5.
+On the ROOF panel of the Wall Specification dialog, check the box beside Roof Cuts Wall at Bottom and click OK.
+See "Roof Panel" on page 287. - 5.
 With the wall still selected, use its edit handles to move it the desired distance from the eaves of the roof cricket. - 6.
 Create a 3D view to see the results.

 A selection of attic vents is available in the Library Browser.
-See "Vents" on page 303 of the Reference Manual.
+See "Vents" on page 418 of the Reference Manual.